 My beautiful Grandmother died from Alzheimer’s Disease and one of my Aunties is currently battling this insidious disease.

 Does this mean I’m likely to also have the disease later in life?

 Who knows but it’s not an unrealistic concern.
 It does make me so aware of the gift of a functioning mind and makes me never want to take it for granted.

 I remember having viral pneumonia, 6 months before I was to be married, many, many years ago.
 I was in hospital and my parents and fiancée (now husband) had been told by my Specialists I wasn’t responding to any treatment and they were very concerned.

 I was so focused mentally on getting well for my upcoming wedding, I didn’t for one moment consider not surviving.

-What did concern me was that I couldn’t speak at all.
-I had never lost my voice like that before.
+What did concern me was I couldn’t speak at all.
+I had never lost my voice before.
 As a singer my main concern was would I ever be able to sing again.
 I was also a Bank Manager at the time so talking was pretty important for my career too.